We are listening

 We receive feedback through the Local Offer website’s ‘feedback’ button, through Facebook, through Twitter and at events around Devon.
 We have published some comments and our responses below.

-Date Feedback Response Feb 2016 I don’t understand what the Distance Learning offer is or what it includes.
+Date Feedback Response Mar 2017 We want to make sure parent carers and children can take part in strategic decision-making about SEND – ‘nothing about me without me’.
+We have made sure that there is a parent carer rep at the SEND Improvement Board and on every working group.
+We are working hard to improve engagement with children and young people and will keep you updated on this.
+Feb 2017 I don’t understand what the Distance Learning offer is or what it includes.
 We have updated the information about the distance learning offer to make it clear that it is there for young people with medical conditions who cannot attend school.
-Feb 2016 Sometimes the letters I get from the 0-25 Team are difficult to understand.
+Feb 2017 Sometimes the letters I get from the 0-25 Team are difficult to understand.
 We have worked with a group of parents from Devon Information, Advice and support for SEND (DIAS) and Devon Parent Carers’ Voice (DPCV).
 These parent carers looked at the letters and made some improvements.
 We have taken the recommendations from parent carers and changed our letters.
 We will review the new letters with parents to make sure they are communicating well.
 Oct 2016 You have published some excellent documents in the ‘Preparing for Adulthood’ section for parents of children in Year 8 and above.
 As a parent with a child in Year 11, time flies and preparation to move in adult services can be an unsettling time.
 I found the ‘Preparing for Adulthood Toolkit’ very thought provoking.
 We will continue to work with parents and families to develop useful tools to support you during the transition into adult services.
 Oct 2016 Could you add the Virgin Care Referral forms to this site please?
 It would be easier to download if it was all in one place.
 We have included a direct link to the referral form for Virgin Care services on the Health and Care pages.
 We have checked that eligibility criteria for services are available and stated when they are under review.
 Sept 2016 I think you should call the feedback section of your website ‘We are Listening’ instead of ‘You Said, We Did’ because it makes it less polarising, less about “us and them” and more about working together.
 We have published a ‘We are Listening’ page on the Local Offer to gather together all the things we have done in response to feedback.
 Sept 2016 I need information on young people’s employment – I am worried that young people aged 16-17 are vulnerable to exploitation and need to know their rights.
 Citizen’s Advice bureau has guidance on employment law for 16-18 year olds.
 A link to their website has been added to the Preparing for Adulthood>employment page.
 Aug 2016 There should be a search function on the site so people can find information more easily.
 We have added a ‘search’ magnifying glass so you can look for information within Devon’s ‘Education and Families’ web pages.
 Aug 2016 I want to see what support is available in schools for specific needs – I don’t know who provides what, so I don’t want to search by provider.
 I want to know what’s available for my child’s needs.
 We have re-arranged the information in ‘support available in schools’ and sorted the services into communication and interaction, physical and sensory needs, social, emotional and mental health needs and cognition and learning needs.
 Aug 2016 I can’t see the links on the web pages – they blend in with the rest of the text so I can’t see what to click on.
 We have made the link text bold and underlined so that you can see it more easily.
 Aug 2016 I want to use Facebook to find out about the Local Offer.
 We have created a Facebook page and a private group so you can discuss and feedback on services and information in the Local Offer.
 July 2016 I want to add information about my service to Pinpoint.
 We have sent information about how to register as a provider on pinpoint to this service and included information on how to register on the Local Offer home page.
 June 2016 I want clear information on how to give feedback and how to make complaints.
 We have added a feedback button to make it easier for you to comment on the Local Offer.
-We have included a link to the complaints process for Children’s and Adult’s Social Care on this page.
-We have met with the DCC Customer Service Team to make it clear where and how you can make complaints, particularly during the EHCP process, and will publish this on our website.Comments, compliments and complaints
+There is now a link to the complaints process for Children’s and Adult’s Social Care on this page.
+We have met with the DCC Customer Service Team to make it clear how you can make complaints.

 Every time we issue an Education, Health and Care Plan (EHCP), we ask parents for feedback about the process.